HFUT-CV/MLPNL/README.md

 If you plan to train your dataset, you need these function: Extract_PDM(),DFD_Train() and cluster() and open ontes.
 These functions will learn the feature parameters from  your dataset.

 #### Inference
 When you use the API of inference, you must make sure that the feature parameter files already exist.
-Now, you need the function of  Compute_DFD(),Vec_KMeans() and classifier function such as knn_classification() or SVM_classification().
+Now, you need the function of  Compute_DFDVec_KMeans() and classifier function such as knn_classification() or SVM_classification().